Skip to main content

 Govind's tips for managing food poisoning at home

-• Avoid other people to reduce risk of passing on illness.
+• Avoid other people to reduce the likelihood of passing on illness.

 • Stay off work or school for 48 hours after your last episode of vomit or diarrhoea.